• Skip to main content

 Cashew Chicken, an easy Chinese recipe that comes together in about 15 minutes

 I was recently asked what dish from childhood I remember the most.
 Cashew chicken (my mom made hers with almonds) was the first to come to mind.
-Not because it was my favorite, but because it was on the dinner table at least once a week.
-Quick and tasty I can't really blame her for making it so often, but by the time I left home, I never wanted to see it again.
+It was on the dinner table at least once a week.
+Quick and tasty, I can't really blame her for making it so often, but by the time I left home, I never wanted to see it again.

-Creamy, crunchy and sweet, the cashews partner beautifully with the savory chicken, both in flavor and texture.
-Together with a medley of crisp vegetables and a savory sauce that's redolent of nutty toasted sesame oil and ginger, Cashew Chicken is about as easy as dinner gets.
+Creamy, crunchy and sweet, the cashews partner beautifully with the savory stir-fried chicken, both in flavor and texture.
+Together with a medley of crisp vegetables and a savory sauce that's redolent of nutty toasted sesame oil and ginger, this Cashew Chicken recipe is about as easy as dinner gets.

-While I love the mix of crisp celery, sweet onion, vibrant peppers, and crunchy baby corn, you can use a mix of just about any vegetables you like.
-Just be sure to cut them so they take about the same amount of time to cook through (e.g. carrots take longer to cook so cut them thin).
-If you want to make this vegan, just swap the chicken out for your favorite protein (firm tofu and konnyaku both work great), and replace the oyster sauce with kecap manis (Indonesian sweet soy sauce)
+While I love the mix of crisp celery, sweet onion, vibrant green peppers, and crunchy baby corn, you can use a mix of just about any vegetables, like broccoli, red peppers, and green beans.
+Just be sure to cut the veggies so they take about the same amount of time to cook through (e.g. carrots take longer to cook so cut them thin).
+I used chicken thighs because I prefer them, but you could use chicken breast as well.
+If you want to make this vegan, just swap the chicken out for your favorite protein (firm tofu and konnyaku both work great), and replace the oyster sauce with kecap manis (Indonesian sweet soy sauce), or hoisin sauce.

 📖 Recipe